-Pane Functions Preview a photo of a current view of a visualized model may be taken (option Take a picture) or a picture file (e.g. found in the internet) can be downloaded from the disk (option From a file) to serve as a preview, which will be used as model's illustration in the User Database; Data information about the model can be entered here before adding it to the User database of during the edition; the procedure is described in point 6 of this chapter; Scale parameters of a model's scale can be modified here, if it is required (if the model is too big or too small in relation to reality); this pane is hidden by default when the Converter is opened for the first time - to open it, click beside the name of the pane; Rotation and mirror image in here converted model can be rotated in X, Y or Z axis by an indicated angle or a mirror image of the model can be created, based on selected axis; there are 4 buttons available in this pane: Rotate, Mirror image, Undo and Restore original; for the Rotate option it is possible to set an angle and select a rotation axis; for the Mirror image option it is possible to select an angle, which will determine the direction of reflection (changing the angle will not have any influence on it); the rotation is performed to the right, so if e.g. 90° is selected, the object will rotate to the right by this angle around the selected axis;
+Pane Functions Preview a photo of a current view of a visualized model may be taken (option Take a picture) or a picture file (e.g. found in the internet) can be downloaded from the disk (option From a file) to serve as a preview, which will be used as model's illustration in the User Database; Data information about the model can be entered here before adding it to the User Database of during the edition; the procedure is described in point 6 of this chapter; Scale parameters of a model's scale can be modified here, if it is required (if the model is too big or too small in relation to reality); this pane is hidden by default when the Converter is opened for the first time - to open it, click beside the name of the pane; Rotation in here converted model can be rotated in X, Y or Z axis; an axis and angle of rotation can be selected; the rotation is performed to the right, so if e.g. 90° is selected, the object will rotate to the right by this angle around the selected axis;

-- to easily imagine it, clench your right hand into a fist and direct the thumb up the thumb represents the axis and other fingers show rotation direction; - the rotation can be undone option Undo rotation (1 step back) or you can go back to the original position of the model - option Restore; - this pane is closed by default to open it click the ≥ button;
+- to easily imagine it, clench your right hand into a fist and direct the thumb up the thumb represents the axis and other fingers show the direction of rotation: - the rotation can be undone option Undo rotation (1 step back) or you can go back to the original position of the model - option Restore; - this pane is closed by default to open it click the button;